johnhyde/turf/README.md

  - `npm start`
 - Visit http://127.0.0.1:3000/ and sign in with your access code (`+code` in the dojo to get this access code) (you will get cryptic Urbit api and file-not-found errors in the web console if you forget this step.
 Notably, session.js will be missing, although other errors will also cause this.)
 - Visit http://127.0.0.1:3000/apps/turf/ (the trailing slash is crucial)
-- If you make changes to the front-end, you will have to kill and start this process again (it's supposed to hot-reload, but wasn't designed to work with phaser so it often doesn't really work properly).
-You can, however, leave this open while you modify the back-end with `npm run desks`
+- If you make changes to the front-end, you will have to refresh the web page, or possibly hit r on the command line window running vite, depending on your operating system or perhaps other factors (it's supposed to hot-reload, but wasn't designed to work with phaser so it often doesn't really work properly).
+You can, however, leave this open while you modify the back-end with `npm run desks`, which is orthogonal.

 ### Setting Up And Running Multiple Ships